 Continuous Monitoring

-(1) The Department will require the installation and operation of instrumentation for measuring and recording emissions and/or the parameters which affect the emission of air contaminants from wood-waste fired boilers, veneer dryers, fiber dryers, and particle dryers to ensure that the sources and the air pollution control equipment are operated at all times at their full efficiency and effectiveness so that the emission of air contaminants is kept at the lowest practicable level.
+(1) DEQ will require the installation and operation of instrumentation for measuring and recording emissions and/or the parameters which affect the emission of air contaminants from wood-waste fired boilers, veneer dryers, fiber dryers, and particle dryers to ensure that the sources and the air pollution control equipment are operated at all times at their full efficiency and effectiveness so that the emission of air contaminants is kept at the lowest practicable level.
 The instrumentation must be periodically calibrated.
-The method and frequency of calibration must be approved in writing by the Department.
-Continuous monitoring equipment and operation must be in accordance with continuous emission monitoring systems guidance provided by the Department and must be consistent, where applicable, with the EPA performance specifications and quality assurance procedures outlined in 40 CFR 60, Appendices B and F, and the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume III.
-The recorded information must be kept for a period of at least one year and must be made available to the Department upon request.
+The method and frequency of calibration must be approved in writing by DEQ.
+Continuous monitoring equipment and operation must be in accordance with DEQ’s Continuous Monitoring Manual .
+The recorded information must be kept for a period of at least one year and must be made available to DEQ upon request.

 (2) At a minimum, the monitoring required under paragraph (1) of this section must include: